 - POETRY: Poems, up to 40 lines.

 - CREATIVE NONFICTION: Creative writing with a factual basis, between 500 and 2000 words.
 Examples can include letters, diary entries, autobiographical writing, personal essays, and creative journalism.

-The closing date for entries is midnight on Sunday 28 February 2021.
+The closing date for entries has been extended to midnight on Sunday 14 March 2021.
 We cannot accept any entries received after this date.
 Please download the submission guidelines and entry form for full details on how to enter and return your submission along with a completed entry form.

 Find out more about SMHAF 2021 and the theme of Normality? here.